Introducing the EU Global Action on Space

 The European Geostationary Navigation Overlay Service (EGNOS) is Europe’s satellite-based augmentation system.
 EGNOS is tasked with enhancing the performance of Global Navigation Systems such as GPS and Galileo.
 EGNOS is currently operational in more than 360 airports and helipads in 23 countries and helps pilots safely conduct civil aviation operations.

 Copernicus is the European Union’s Earth Observation programme.
 It is offers information services that draw from satellite (Sentinel Missions and the Copernicus Contributing Missions) and in-situ data.
-The programme's data output is channelled into six thematic services: Atmosphere Monitoring, Marine Environment Monitoring, Land Monitoring, Climate Change, Service for Security Applications and Emergency Management.
+Copernicus' data output is channelled into six thematic services: Atmosphere Monitoring, Marine Environment Monitoring, Land Monitoring, Climate Change, Service for Security Applications and Emergency Management.

 Stay tuned for more information about the EU Space Programme and the EU Global Action on Space!